 Use the following format for warnings:

-- Type the word "Warning," italicize it, and follow it with a colon.
+- Type the label "Warning," italicize it, and follow it with a colon.

 - Either tab to beginning of the text of the warning, or use the hanging-indent format (which is much better).
 The hanging-indent format for the warning in the example below uses 0.63 inches for both the tab and the hanging indent, but font sizes will cause this value to vary.

 - Use regular body font for the text of the warning notice (no bold, no italics, no all-caps, no color).